dingo-d/WordPress-development-environment-setup-for-Windows/Readme.md

 * SublimeLinter - jshint
 * SublimeLinter - phpcs

 The last three are the ones that are most important.
 For them to work we need to set it up.
+Install them using Package Manager.

 First of all we can look at my default settings that you can get by going to `Preference > Settings`

 ```json
 {